What you build

 serialization.
 To mimic networking, we will keep a mapping of Raft endpoints to

-object and pass Raft messages to between Raft
+Raft nodes on each Transport object and pass Raft messages to between Raft

 nodes by using this mapping.

-You can also see this class in the MicroRaft Github repository.
+You can also see this class in the MicroRaft GitHub repository.

 Now we have all the required functionality to start our Raft group and elect a leader.
 Let's write our first test.